sjelfull/Craft-Firesize/README.md

 Use [Firesize](http://www.firesize.com/) to super-quickly resize images on the fly, with built-in CDN.

-Note: The Firesize service is in development over on [Assembly](https://assembly.com/firesize), and will probably cost money in the future.
+Note: The Firesize service is in development over at [Assembly](https://assembly.com/firesize), and will probably cost money in the future.
 It may also look like it service will be Heroku-exclusive for some time, while the team develop the system for users & billing.

 ### Usage